stawen/azure-certificate/README.md

-# Azure App Service Certificat Dynamic Provider For Pulumi (TS)
+# Azure ASC Dynamic Provider For Pulumi (TS)

 The goal of this library is to provide a simple way to provision and maintain ✨App Service Certificat✨, using Typescript/Javascript, with Pulumi.

 The reason why i create this provider is :

 -   with Azure Classic provider, is not possible to create an ASC (App Service Provider)
 -   with Azure Native, Azure Rest API have a bug (https://github.com/pulumi/pulumi-azure-native/issues/1292)

 ## Requirement